The Legacy and Lessons of Professor ‘Dumbledean’

-Venue: Central Queensland University, Cairns, Australia (To be confirmed)
+Venue: Central Queensland University, Cairns, Australia

 In accordance with ISME’s agenda of enhancing human lives through quality music education, its Commission for the Education of the Professional Musician furthers opportunities for dialogue and international collaborations that are thought-provoking and innovative.
 The 2022 CEPROM Pre-Conference Seminar will explore how arts institutions, music scholars and educators, music communities and individual musicians can be empowered to create a more just, more socially embracing and more economically supportive society; expressed in and through their musical practices, teaching and research.